Khaybar: History

+Bronze Age

+The archaeological site of al-Natah in the oasis covered about 1.5 hectares with some 500 residents, protected by ramparts.
+The occupation dates from around 2400 to 1500 BCE, from the late Early Bronze Age to the early Late Bronze Age.

 Pre-Islamic

 Before the advent of Islam in the 7th century CE, indigenous Arabs and Jews made up the population of Khaybar, but when Jewish settlement in northern Arabia began is unknown.
 (Note: In a research conducted by David Samuel Margoliouth and published in the Journal of the Royal Asiatic Society in the last century, he points out the fact that the Jews of Khaybar and Yathrib (in Saudi Arabia), as early as the 6th century CE when Jews still lived there before they were evicted to places in Syria and to the city of Al-Kufah in Iraq, they did not differentiate between the non-accentuated "thau" (ת) and the accentuated "tau" (תּ) although both letters have distinct phonetic sounds by those scrupulous in the use of proper Hebrew grammar (See: Margoliouth, D.S.: "A poem attributed to Al-Samau'al." Journal of the Royal Asiatic Society.
 Published by the Society, 22, Albemarle St. London W. London, 1906. p.
 364).)
 In 567, Khaybar was invaded and purged of its Jewish inhabitants by the Ghassanid Arab Christian king Al-Harith ibn Jabalah.
 He later freed the captives upon his return to the Levant.
 A brief account of the campaign is given by Ibn Qutaybah, which may also be mentioned in the sixth-century Harran inscription.
 Khaybar Oasis was completely surrounded by a massive wall in pre-Islamic times, similar to other large walled oases in northwestern Arabia and dates back to the Bronze Age, between 2250 and 1950 BCE it would have been needed for protection against surrounding nomadic groups of populations from the desert, potentially carrying out raids on oasis settlements.